 "You got some loose belts, too.
 That'll do her," John continued as he gently resurrected what Atti had run into the ground with the proficiency of a John's Hopkins surgeon and the simple smile of a child making a sand castle.
 His hands moved firmly and swiftly, to a steady beat and the cheerfully assertive singing of "Onward Christian Soldiers."
-After a test rev, a few more "that'll do hers," Atti had to ask some more questions.
+After a test rev, and a few more "that'll do hers," Atti had to ask some more questions of what some would call the happy and useful idiot .
 "Sorry about using you as a mark in there and-" -"You should change your oil more often.
 Engines seize if you don't change your oil.
 Got a number five Philips in this box?" he interjected, noticing a crack about to become a crater.
 "This one?"
 Atti said apologetically as she grabbed a fist full of tools from the bottom of the box.

 "That'll do it," John replied, followed by the second round of "Onward Christian Soldiers."
-"You saved my act in there," she interjected as sincerely as she could between the notes.
+"You saved my act in there," Atti interjected as sincerely as she could between the notes.
 "And you saved Bernie's club..."
-John kept working, lost in his own world, joyful to reasons that both fascinated and scared Atti.
+John kept working, lost in his own world, joyful for reasons that both fascinated and scared Atti.

 "It was an act.
 Really.
 The crowd was dead.
 I had to use someone in there to wake them up," she continued as gospel hymn whistle gave way to words.
 "I didn't mean to make my night by ruining yours," she said by way of apology.
-Still, Johnboy blissfully filled his hands with more engine grease and his heart with more joyous gratitude-and after an Atti-the-Hun Nichololias apology, a freak of nature that occurred as often as a solar eclipse or a latenight talk show where the guests actually said what they meant.
-Noticing that he looked as broke as she was, she took out her wallet, a gift from her father after her college graduation held together by gaffer tape.
+Still, Johnboy blissfully filled his hands with more engine grease and his heart with more joyous gratitude.
+He was proud the recipient of an Atti-the-Hun Nichololias apology, a freak of nature that occurred as often as a solar eclipse or a late night talk show where the guests actually said what they honestly felt, and believed Noticing that he looked as broke as she was, Atti took out her wallet.
+The plain leather bill fold was a gift from her father after her college graduation, now held together by gaffer tape.
 She took out what she could spare, and then some more.
 Still, John refused to pick up on the cue.